passdan/BioinformaticiansToolbox/A_breif_view_on_nextflow.md

 In the script you copied, there is also an additional function: ```ATCalc```.
 This calls an outside program named ```AT_pc_calc.py``` to calculate the AT% of each gene.
 Plus it demonstrates how easy it is to call outer packages.

-Lets look at what has changed.
+Lets look at what that does:
 ```
 process ATCalc {
     input: